Volunteer Building in Africa

 Building in Africa - What Is It Like?

 Project Abroad’s building projects in Africa are structured much like those of Habitat for Humanity’s.
-From building schools and renovating classrooms in the rural Akuapem Hills and the ocean side city of Cape Coast in Ghana, to constructing homes for the township community of Mfuleni in South Africa, a variety of building and beatifying volunteer opportunities are available.
+From building schools and renovating classrooms in the rural Akuapem Hills and the ocean side city of Cape Coast in Ghana, a variety of building and beatifying volunteer opportunities are available.
 You may find that the way you are used to working on building projects back home is very different from the building experience in Africa.
 Materials used are often much more basic and there can be limited tools for construction.
 All of our building projects are suitable for both long and short term volunteering, and many opportunities to further get involved with the local communities, outside of the construction sites, are available to those who are interested.

 Whatever skills and talents you have, volunteering on a building project in Africa, offers a rewarding combination of the new, exciting, and life-changing, as well as the opportunity to grow both personally and professionally.